Japanese Muscat Grapes

 Japanese Muscat grapes have a distinctly sweet, floral, and musky flavor well suited for fresh preparations.
 Muscat grapes sold for fresh eating are generally seedless or have tiny edible seeds.
 The grapes can be eaten with or without the skin, depending on preference, and are commonly tossed into fruit bowls and salads or layered into parfaits and yogurt.
-Japanese Muscat grapes can also be eaten as a standalone snack, displayed on fruit platters, or used as a topping for desserts such as fruit tarts and ice cream.
+Japanese Muscat grapes can also be eaten as a standalone snack, displayed on fruit platters, or used as a topping for desserts such as tarts, cakes, fruit parfaits, and ice cream.
 In addition to consuming the grapes whole, Japanese Muscat grapes can be frozen and pureed, used as a flavoring for gelato, fruit punches, cocktails, gummy candies, and shaved ice.
 In addition to fresh applications, some Japanese muscat grape varieties are commonly used to make light and aromatic, sweet wines and are also dried into raisins for extended use.
-Japanese muscat grapes pair well with foods that have spicy, salty, sour, or bitter flavors and this includes curries, meats such as prosciutto or salami, nuts such as almonds, peanuts, and pecans, carrots, celery, cucumber, and cheeses such as blue cheese or brie.
-Japanese muscat grapes will often come carefully wrapped in plastic, and they can be kept up to one week when stored in the original packaging in the refrigerator.
+Japanese muscat grapes pair well with foods that have spicy, salty, sour, or bitter flavors, including curries, meats such as prosciutto or salami, nuts such as almonds, peanuts, and pecans, carrots, celery, cucumber, and cheeses such as blue, goat, or brie.
+Japanese muscat grapes will often come carefully wrapped in plastic and can be kept up to one week when stored in the original packaging in the refrigerator.

 Recipes that include Japanese Muscat Grapes.
 One is easiest, three is harder.